Improved Sealing with Liquid Gaskets

 The growth of liquid gasketing techniques is spawned by needs for increased productivity and cost reduction.
 The established reasons for using liquid gasketing include improved seal integrity, inventory reductions, reduced assembly and handling costs, and a higher product quality.
 In one case, the actual cost per part savings has been well over 20% versus the use of die cut gaskets.

 Typical applications for liquid gasketing include the following:

-Automotive applications: transmissions, oil pans, window seals, front engine plates, cam covers and noise reduction for windows, alternators, etc.
+- Automotive transmissions, oil pans, window seals, front engine plates, cam covers and noise reduction for windows, alternators, etc.

-Appliance applications: refrigerator seals, water and steam assemblies for irons, vacuum cleaner sole plates and coffee warming plate assemblies.
+- Appliance refrigerator seals, water and steam assemblies for irons, vacuum cleaner sole plates and coffee warming plate assemblies.

 The use of single and plural component dispensing equipment combined with X-Y-Z motion systems play a critical part in liquid gasketing applications.

 Their importance is directly related to the precision in size, placement and thorough mixing of the two component material used to create the gasket.

 Typical two component liquid gaskets will usually have mix ratios ranging from 1:1 to 10:1.
 However, ratios up to 46:1 have been accomplished.
 When wide mix ratios are combined with bead diameters as low as 0.0625", it is critical that precise, positive displacement meter, mix and dispense equipment be considered.